jeremycx/node-LDAP/README.md

 Now uses Nan to ensure it will build for all version of Node.js.

-This release is a complete rewrite, it's much more stable than the 1.X.X release.
+This release is a complete rewrite from 1.x.x, but remains API compatible.

+NOTE: The module has been renamed to `ldap-client` as `npm` no longer accepts capital letters.

 Contributing